 Sorry to hear about your accident.
 Hope you are doing well in your recovery.
 I heard you took quite a tumble, what 5 ribs?
 Maybe you have some osteoporosis thing going on too?
 Exercise man, exercise – it is the great preventative.
 Have you considered a push mower?
 Good exercise, help those weary bones.
-And it’s a job creator, good for the bones too.
+And it’s a job creator, too.
+For you.
 For sure.

 What happened though?
 Some of us are wondering.
 Most of us work Fridays, so we get up early Saturday to cut the lawn; we’re your neighbors of course.
 But I guess for you every weekend is a 5-day weekend, and Friday is a great day to hitch yourself up top of a little old John Deer lawn tractor and ride around your estate cutting the grass.
 Gallant and cocksure, just you against the world amidst the smell of sweet Kentucky blue, freshly mowed.
 There’s a martial charm to it all, like a parade celebrating your own navel, and you’re the only one in attendance.
 How special.
 What could be more Americana than that, right?
 Constituents can wait.
 Your jam is the therapeutic drone of 3.5 horses thrilling between your legs for an hour or until you tire, quivering.
 Good for the prostate I’m sure and maybe it explains that anxious look your wife carries on the weekends?
 We have been worried, but I am sure she would feel free to ask for help?
 Good on you though.
 Cutting your own grass.
 It’s adorable.